ArslanYM/StarterHive/README.md

  </details>

+ ### 🏊 Jump In:
+StarterHive is an open source project that helps global new developers in contributing to beginner friendly issues.Accelerating skills dvelopment, paving the way for inclusive open-source contribtion worldwide.
+You can get started immediately by looking at the web app directory [Here](web)

 ### 🔨Note:

 > - Do not edit/delete someone else's script in this repository.
 You can only insert new files/folders into this repository.